Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [I.3] Věc byla úplně jasnou.
 Spontánním projevem Švejkovým odpadla celá řada otázek a zůstaly jen některé nejdůležitější, aby s odpovědí potvrzeno bylo prvé mínění o Švejkovi na základě systému doktora psychiatrie Kallersona, doktora Heverocha i Angličana Weikinga.

-Weiking is an Englishman mentioned together with the psychiatrists Doctor Heveroch and Doctor Kallerson.
+is an Englishman mentioned together with the psychiatrists Doctor Heveroch and Doctor Kallerson.
 He had allegedly founded a certain school within the discipline of psychiatry.

 Background

 Weiking is supposed to have been an English psychiatrist but there is no information available apart from what is stated in The Good Soldier Švejk.
-The name doesn't sound partucularly English.
+The name doesn't sound particularly English.
 Břetislav Hůla assumes that the names Doctor Kallerson and Weiking are inventions.
 Alternatively it is a distortion of the name of a real psychologist.

 Quote(s) from the novel